mrd875/SocketIOPlayground/README.md

 $ npm run build
 ```

-## How it works

-This is a socket.io server/client application.
+This is a socket.io client application.
 Its designed to abstract away communication of messages from a foreign source from developers.

 The server is completely independent of client logic and is only keeping a collective state for the users and rooms.

+You need the server (https://github.com/mrd875/GroupwareToolkitServer).

+## How it works

+### Getting authed
-First of all, we have a socket.io server, listening for connections.
-Once the server recieves a connection, its going to expect a message from the newly connected client.
+First of all, we have a server, listening for connections.
+Once the server receives a connection, its going to listen for messages from them.

-The server is going to expect a ('join_room', room_name, user_payload) message.
-The room_name being the room the user wants to join, and the user_payload being an optional starting user state.
+The server will not allow the user to do anything until they are first authenticated.
+Currently its simply having the user send a ('auth', authObject) message to the server.
+This authObject needs to have a 'id' key in it, containing the ID the user wishes to have.

+The server will then send back an ('auth', authObject) back to the user confirming the auth was successful.

+### Joining a room
+Now the authed user will need to join a room.

+The user needs to send a ('join', roomObject, userObj) message.
+The roomObject needs to contain a 'room' key in it, containing what room they want to join.
+The userObj is an optional override to the initial state of the joining user's state.

+The server will send back a ('joined', room, stateObj, usersObj) message back to the user.

+### In a room
+In the 'joined' message from the server will have data containing the initial base state of the room.

+The stateObj will contain the current state of the room at the time of joining it.

+The usersObj will contain all the users in the room and their states at the time of joining the room.

-Then a ('connected', user_id, user_state) message will be emitted to everyone in the room.
+A ('connected', user_id, user_state) message will be emitted to everyone in the room.
-The user_id being the unique socket.id of the user that just joined the room, and the user_state being the state of the user.
+The user_id being the unique id of the user that just joined the room, and the user_state being the state of the user.

-After, a ('init_state', room_state, user_states, room_name) will be emitted to the new client.
-room_state is the current state of the room. user_states is the state of all the users in the room, and room_name being the name of the room.

-When the user disconnects from the socket server, a ('disconnected', user_id, reason) message will be emitted to everyone in the room.
+When the user leaves the room, a ('disconnected', user_id, reason) message will be emitted to everyone in the room.

-user_id being the user's id who disconnected and the reason being a technical reason why they left.
+### Sending messages
 The server will now listen for two types of messages from the connected client.
 A user updated and state updated message.

 A user update message will apply a payload to the sender's state.